andrejw27/Multivariate-Time-series-Anomaly-Detection-with-Multi-task-Learning/README.md

 - Server Machine Dataset (SMD) is a server machine dataset obtained at a large internet company by the authors of OmniAnomaly. (https://github.com/NetManAIOps/OmniAnomaly)

 Limitation:
-- The results of the baselines are obtained using the hyperparameter setup set in each resource but only the sliding window size was changed.
+- The results of the baselines were obtained using the hyperparameter setup set in each resource but only the sliding window size was changed.